freeipa/freeipa/doc/designs/application-specific-passwords.md

 There will be no option to reset an application-specific password.

+### Permissions management for application-specific passwords

+A static set of new ACIs must be added, which will ensure that the owning user will have read-write access to all (and only) objects holding his application-specific passwords - both when logged in using the primary password and when logged in using the respective application-specific password.
+This is the only thing to do with respect to ACIs and application-specific passwords, as ACIs serve only for work with the LDAP database.

+The only general limitation for subaccounts will be the inability to manage the account (modify the information about the user, change his other passwords...).
+As all permissions for them will be assigned by administrators separately and from scratch, even a limitation such as reducing the effective permissions of the current user session (possibly according to the application policy) using a 389-DS plugin probably will not be needed.

 ### Support for use of the aforementioned functionality with Kerberos --
     OPTIONAL, TBD